wangfowen/owenwangdotcom/_posts/2016-10-20-pathfinding-satisfaction.md

 I previously talked about [how engineering shaped the way I thought](/blog/engineers-mindset-for-life).
-I left one concept out for another post, and a year later, I'm finally getting around to writing about it.
+I left one concept out for another post &mdash; methodical searching, and a year later, I'm finally getting around to writing about it.

-Algorithmic searching is one of the first concepts learned in computer science, and it's widely applied everywhere.
-Obvious examples are search engines, locating the information you want out of the entire internet.
-Online dating apps, matching you to your soul mate from the expansive dating pool.
-But even things you might not expect like self driving cars are partially relying on search.
-In deciding how to get somewhere and avoid crashing into obstacles (people), they're looking at all possible paths ahead of them and finding the most efficient and safest path forward.

-{% image /images/pathfinding/self-driving.gif "" %}

-Depending on the problem space, you'll want to search differently, but however it's done, it's done according to an algorithm, some structured methodology.

 Many of our daily life struggles can also be seen as search problems.
 Deciding where to eat for dinner.
 Trying different ways to reduce the mundanity of a task we do regularly.
-All of these have potential to be done better with some structure in our approach.
+All of these could benefit from some structure in our approach to them.

 But the problem I want to focus on is one I thought a lot about over the last
 year: figuring out what to do with my life.